-Chair Arndt, Dixon, Nelson, Pierce, Robinson.
-Part-time: S. Wood.
+Chair Janet Arndt, Priscilla Nelson, Stella Pierce, Donna Robinson.
+Part-Time: Susan Wood.

 MISSION: The Department of Early Childhood, Elementary and Special Education prepares students to teach under the Commonwealth of Massachusetts licensure requirements for Early Childhood Teacher of Students with and without Disabilities (pre-K-2); Elementary Education (1-6); and Teacher of Students with Moderate Disabilities (pre-K-8).
 These programs are built upon a Christian philosophy of education that emphasizes respect for children and the teaching profession.
 The programs provide students with a vital grounding in developmental knowledge and in curriculum practice that is relevant to diverse populations of children.
 Every area of the student's preparation is designed to prepare them for lifelong service to the educational community.